-No doubt he will dip into the War Horse repertoire for his show at Mellor Brook but expect favourites from his broader repertoire as well: Rambling Rover, In the Bar Room, The Waters of Tyne, Big River, Farewell Johnny Miner, Champion at Keeping Them Rolling and The Bonny Gateshead Lass.
+No doubt he will dip into the War Horse repertoire for his show at Mellor Brook but expect favourites from his broader repertoire: Rambling Rover, In the Bar Room, The Waters of Tyne, Big River, Farewell Johnny Miner, Champion at Keeping Them Rolling and The Bonny Gateshead Lass.
 As this show takes place on St Patrick’s Day, it has been written into the contract that Bob performs The Galway Shawl

 Seating is unreserved so arrive early for the best seat.
 Doors will open at 7.30.

-Janet and Pauline will be staffing the bar which will stock a real ale, red and white wine by the glass or bottle and a selection of soft drinks.
+Janet and Pauline will be staffing the bar which will stock a draught real ale, red and white wine by the glass or bottle and a selection of soft drinks.

 further info: 07377 788 716

 Important information: Under the terms of the Centre’s entertainments licence the hall capacity is restricted to 110.
 The Centre’s management committee took the decision to further restrict this to 50 during the summer months of 2021.
 The current limit is 100 if all seated.
 This limit is subject to revision should the Centre management deem such a measure necessary for the safely of its guests.
 Ticket sales are to be halted at 50 until February 23 when it is hoped a further 50 will be made available subject to Centre management group decisions taken at their next committee meeting (see below).

 concert goers will be asked to wear a mask on entry and exit from hall; to use the hand sanitisers provided on entry and exit; to stay away should they feel ill; to wear an extra layer of clothing to compensate for lower room temperature during periods of extra ventilation of room.

 The next meeting of the committee is scheduled for 23 February 2022 when measures will reviewed.
 Please watch this space.
 Seamus Heffernan